-Mike Scanlon in a Newcastle Herald article on 12 May 2017 has an interesting story on Bull’s Garden, an exotic pleasure garden established by Edmund Bull in Whitebridge around 1860.
-The gardens lasted about 70 years and were closed in the 1930s.
+Mike Scanlon in a Newcastle Herald article on 12 May 2017 has an interesting story on Bull’s Garden, an exotic pleasure garden established by Edmund Bull on 60 acres of land in Whitebridge in the late 19th century.
+The gardens closed sometime in the 1930s.

 Update, August 2023